kurguz-vladimir/cibox.org/README.md

 We all like to share snippets via jsfiddle, click Run and see the result straight away.

-CI Box offers same nifty approach for server-side languages/frameworks,
+CIBox offers same nifty approach for server-side languages/frameworks,
 Ruby, Python, Node.js (others to come soon).